kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 * Neither the control plane nor the data plane looks at the others field.

-NOTE: The fact that EndpointSlice hints are not expected to be implemented by all data planes is not of concern here, because `routingPreference` is anyways supposed to be implementation dependent.
+NOTE: The fact that EndpointSlice hints are not expected to be implemented by all data planes is not of concern here, because `trafficDistribution` is anyways supposed to be implementation dependent.
 Since we know that the kube-proxy data plane will respect the Hints, it’s sufficient for the kube-proxy and kube-controller-manager based implementations to say that we do support the